You’re Wired for Survival (But You Can Rewire for Hope)

 Helplessness isn't learned.
 It's the default biological response to trauma.

-It’s agency must be learned.
+It’s agency that must be learned.

 They learned agency.
 They learned hope.